Project Start Date

 ExSeisPIOL addresses parallel I/O in a simple, user friendly manner.
 The end user just needs to specify the memory limits, data access pattern, and decomposition across processes while the API internally handles parallel I/O details, including constraints on asynchronous vs synchronous and collective vs non-collective I/O. It allows for file-format agnostic access to all data such as individual traces and parameters like source coordinates.
 The library can be integrated into existing seismic workflows, allowing geophysicist to focus on domain specific development without concerns about I/O specifics and distribution of data across multiple processors.

 ExSeisFlow leverages the I/O performance from ExSeisPIOL to perform seismic processing operations, including 4D binning, trace sorting, noise filtering, and interpolation and regularisation.
 While ExSeisPIOL requires some user input to access data and distribute it across multiple processors, ExSeisFlow implicitly manages all I/O, as well as other operation details.
 It internally determines and optimises data access patterns, caching, memory management, and operation scalability.
 It maximises I/O performance by only reading in data relevant to the operations performed.
 For example, when sorting traces the library only reads in the appropriate header data to perform the sort, drastically decreasing the overall runtime when compared to reading an entire seismic file.
-I/O optimisation is also supported through a just-in-time model, allowing for multiple operations to be performed in a single workflow and inter-operation optimisation.
+I/O optimisation is also supported through a just-in-time model, allowing for multiple operations to be performed in a single workflow with inter-operation optimisation to take advantage of e.g. data shared between the operations.